 - Negotiations with the employees

-NJORD Law Firm’s lawyers have extensive knowledge of mass lay-offs.
-Contact our experts for advice on how we can assist you with your specific case.
+Contact our legal team for advice on how we can assist you with your specific case.

 NJORD Law Firm's practice, which is headed up by Miriam Michaelsen, specialises in the employment aspects of M&A transactions, the implementation of incentive schemes, restructurings and outsourcing issues, most notably for Nordic and German clients.
 Another key practitioner is Anders Worsøe, who is frequently instructed on collective bargaining issues.